rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 Use valueOf instead Wrapper Constructor
 -----------------------------------------

-Java allows to use the method `valueOf` or the constructor to create wrapper objects of primitive types.
+Java allows using the method `valueOf` or the constructor to create wrapper objects of primitive types.
 Java recommends the use of `valueOf` for performance purpose since `valueOf` method caches some values.
 This checker is included in the catalog of anomalies of tools such as Sonar.